icewind1991/evtype/README.md

 ## Limitations

-EvType currently always assumes query layout and might result in unexpected results when the system is configured with a different keyboard layout.
+EvType currently always assumes qwerty layout and might result in unexpected results when the system is configured with a different keyboard layout.

 ## Programmatic usage